WheezyE/Winelink/docs/README.md

 # Winelink
 A Winlink (RMS Express & VARA) installer Script for the Raspberry Pi 4.

 This script will help you install Box86, Wine, winetricks, Windows DLL's, Winlink (RMS Express) & VARA.
 You will then be prompted to configure RMS Express & VARA to send/receive audio from a USB sound card plugged into your Pi.
 This installer will only work on the Raspberry Pi 4B for now.
-If you would like to use an older Raspberry Pi (3B+, 3B, 2B, Zero, for example), software may run very slow and you may need to compile a custom 2G/2G split memory kernel before installing.

 To run Windows .exe files on RPi4 (ARM/Linux), we need an x86 emulator ([box86](https://github.com/ptitSeb/box86)) and a Windows API Call interpreter ([Wine](https://github.com/wine-mirror/wine)).
 Box86 is open-source and runs about 10x faster than ExaGear or Qemu.
 It's much smaller and easier to install too.

+If you would like to use an older Raspberry Pi (3B+, 3B, 2B, Zero, for example), software may run very slow and you will need to compile a custom 2G/2G split memory kernel by yourself before installing.
+Auto-detection/installation of a custom kernel is planned for a future release of this script.

 ## Credits
  - [The Box86 team](https://discord.gg/Fh8sjmu)